stevedonovan/gentle-intro/src/readme.md

 It's an opportunity to _try before you buy_, and get enough feeling for the power of the language to want to go deeper.

-As Einstein might have said, "As gentle as possible, but no gentler.".
+As Einstein might have said, "As gentle as possible, but no gentler."
 There is a lot of new stuff to learn here, and it's different enough to require some rearrangement of your mental furniture.
 By 'gentle' I mean that the features are presented practically with examples; as we encounter difficulties, I hope to